horsepress/browserSearchShortcuts/README.md

-This adds search shortcuts to Chrome, Firefox and Internet Explorer on Windows PCs.
+This adds keyword search shortcuts to Chrome, Firefox and Internet Explorer on Windows PCs.

 These are both useful and a pain to edit manually, hence this project.